MysteryPancake/Houdini-OpenCL/README.md

 }
 ```

-Assuming the original ID was 0 and the number of workitems equals the number of points, the final sum should be `10 * number of points`.
+Assuming the original ID was 0 and the number of workitems is the number of points, the sum should be `10 * number of points`.

 Running this on a pig head with `2886` points, you'd expect the result to be `10 * 2886 = 28860`.
 But it's completely wrong!

 <img src="./images/actual_id.png" width="500">

-The problem is due to the order memory is read and written.
+The problem is due to memory synchronization.
 Each workitem reads the value for `previous_id` without considering if other workitems changed it.

-There's [many ways](#parallel-processing-headaches) to force operations to run in a certain order.
+There's [many ways](#parallel-processing-headaches) to force operations to synchronize in a certain order.
 One way is using atomic operations.

 Atomic operations run as if no parallel processing was happening.
 They slow down OpenCL as it reduces parallelization, so try to avoid them if possible.